 In my opinion, an artist should never stop learning and improving.
 We are creatives and most of us are innately curious creatures.
 We should use this curiosity to propel us to learn.

-Ideas to break out of an artistic rut:
+Ideas to get out of an artistic rut

 Do you always draw things from side view?
 Try doing a top view!
 Try doing extreme close-ups!
 It's impressive how much we can learn when we try to draw or paint a subject we've done a million times before, only in a different angle or arrangement!

 2. Use different supplies to create your artwork

 Do you usually create pencil drawings?
 Try a drawing with pens or charcoal sticks!
 Do you usually paint with watercolors?
 Try acrylics or gouache!
 You can even create a mixed-media artwork with a combination of supplies!
 You'll notice that in the boat and sofa studies I used my LePen Drawing pen which I had never used with watercolors before.

 3. Pick a different subject all-together

 Are you usually drawn to painting faces?
 Create a landscape or a still life piece!
 How can your current style translate into an artwork with a different kind of primary subject?